natcap/invest.users-guide/source/waterpurification.rst

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\watersheds.shp

-8. **Sub-watersheds (required)**.
+8. **subwatersheds (required)**.
 A shapefile of polygons.
-This is a layer of sub-watersheds, contained within the Watersheds (described above) which contribute to the points of interest where water quality will be analyzed.
-See the Working with the DEM section for information on creating sub-watersheds.
-Due to limitations in ArcMap geoprocessing, the maximum size of a sub-watershed that can be used in the Water Purification model is approximately the equivalent of 4000x4000 cells, with cell size equal to the smallest cell size of your input layers.
+This is a layer of subwatersheds, contained within the Watersheds (described above) which contribute to the points of interest where water quality will be analyzed.
+See the Working with the DEM section for information on creating subwatersheds.
+Due to limitations in ArcMap geoprocessing, the maximum size of a subwatershed that can be used in the Water Purification model is approximately the equivalent of 4000x4000 cells, with cell size equal to the smallest cell size of your input layers.

  *Name:* File can be named anything, but avoid spaces.

- *Format:* A shapefile of polygons with unique integers for each sub-watershed in the subws_id field.
+ *Format:* A shapefile of polygons with unique integers for each subwatershed in the subws_id field.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\subwatersheds.shp